juliancoleman/react-material-component-library/.github/PULL_REQUEST_TEMPLATE.md

 Should your PR be merged in, two things will happen:

 1. Your branch will be deleted in order to keep branches tidy
-2. YOu will lose creative ownership over all code within the context of this project
+2. You will lose creative ownership over all code within the context of this project
     - Identical code in other projects are not of concern

 #### Why #2?